-Vision correction does not just mean glasses or contact lenses any more.
+Vision correction does not just mean glasses or contact lenses anymore.
 Since the 1970’s, new treatment methods have liberated patients from dependency on corrective lenses.
-Today, there are a number of options available for vision correction surgery with Dr. Jeffrey Boyd at Eye Care of Delaware and the Cataract and Laser Center to treat nearsightedness, farsightedness, and astigmatism.
+Today, there are many options available for vision correction surgery with Dr. Jeffrey Boyd at Eye Care of Delaware and the Cataract and Laser Center to treat nearsightedness, farsightedness, and astigmatism.
 Refractive surgery, the name for all vision correction surgeries, includes a variety of procedures.
 These options include LASIK, CustomVue™ LASIK, and implant procedures such as Visian® ICL (implantable contact lens) and Refractive Lens Exchange.

 What is LASIK Eye Surgery?